aazaff/quantitativeFossils.R/README.md

 ##### constrainAges( )
 ````
-# Assign fossil occurrences to different ages
+# Assign fossil occurrences to different ages, then remove occurrences that are not temporally
-# Then remove occurrences that are not temporally constrained to a single interval
+# constrained to a single interval.

 # Parameter DataPBBDB is a dataset downloaded from the PBDB - i.e., using downloadPBDB( )
 # Parameter Timescale is a dataset downloaded from Macrostrat - i.e., using downloadTime( )